 \subsection{Seasonal increase and decrease}

-Slovenia’s general traffic flows are obvious at first glance, but common knowledge is not the same as actual statistics.
-Two main motorways crisscross the country in an X pattern, one connecting Hungary with Italy and the other connecting Austria with Croatia.
+Two main motorways crisscross Slovenia in an X pattern, connecting Hungary with Italy and Austria with Croatia.
 The intersection is in Ljubljana, with its ring road also serving daily migrants coming to work in the capital.
-As a transit country, Slovenia experiences high traffic in the summer, mainly in July and August (Figure~\ref{fig:average-year-traffic}a), as its northern neighbors take the journey south to Croatia.
+As a transit country, Slovenia experiences high traffic in the summer, mainly in July and August (Figure~\ref{fig:average-year-traffic}a), as its northern neighbours take the journey south to Croatia.

 The morning rush hour lasts from 6 am to 8:30 am, while the afternoon one starts at 2 pm and ends around 4 pm (Figure~\ref{fig:work-vs-weekend}b).
-Rush hour is particularly evident on Ljubljana’s ring road, with high incoming traffic in the morning and a high outgoing one in the afternoon.
+Rush hour is particularly evident on Ljubljana's ring road, with high incoming traffic in the morning and a high outgoing one in the afternoon.
 Analyzing rush hours uncovered typical commuting patterns.
 The workday patterns show the country's economic hubs and when most of the workforce goes to work.
-Slovenia is still fairly centralized, with Ljubljana registering the highest proportion of workday traffic, with small increases in \emph{Kranj}, \emph{Koper}, and \emph{Novo mesto}. \emph{Maribor} is different, as many inhabitants work in neighboring Austria.
-The rush hours are fairly conservative, with the commute starting and finishing early in the day~\cite{anttila2015workingtime}.
+Slovenia is still fairly centralized, with Ljubljana registering the highest proportion of workday traffic, with small increases in \emph{Kranj}, \emph{Koper}, and \emph{Novo mesto}. \emph{Maribor} is different, as many inhabitants work in neighbouring Austria.
+The rush hours are conservative, with the commute starting and finishing early in the day~\cite{anttila2015workingtime}.

-However, we aimed to go beyond typical traffic flows and discover interesting regions and locations where traffic is different than usual.
+However, we aimed to go beyond typical traffic flows and discover regions and locations where traffic is different from usual.
 We were interested in seasonal increases, short spikes, and outlying curves.
-We wanted to map the landscape of traffic flows quantitatively and qualitatively and elicit patterns of behavior that exhibit collective preferences and habits.
+We wanted to map the landscape of traffic flows quantitatively and qualitatively, and elicit patterns of behaviour that exhibit collective preferences and habits.

 For seasonal increases, we first grouped the data into seasons.
 March, April, May represent spring, June, July, August represent summer, September, October, November represent autumn, and December, January, February represent winter.
-The final score was the difference to the mean.
-In other words, if a counter reported 30\% of annual traffic in the winter, but the overall winter traffic was 26\%, the score would be 0.04.
+The final score was the difference to the mean hourly traffic.
+In other words, if a counter reported 30\% of annual traffic in the winter, but the overall winter traffic was 26\%, the score would be 4\% (0.04).
 Finally, we ranked the counters according to their interestingness as estimated by the difference to the mean and took the top 10 results.